Evelyn Ward: Career

 She also performed in nightclubs in New York City and Boston, and in 1954 performed in a Las Vegas revue.

 In 1949, Ward was a regular on the CBS game show Hold It Please, and in 1950–1951, she was a regular on the ABC variety series The College Bowl (also known as The Chico Marx Show).
-Her other television credits include Man from U.N.C.L.E., Ben Casey, Dr. Kildare, Perry Mason, Mike Hammer, The Further Adventures of Ellery Queen, and Hallmark Hall of Fame.
+Her other television credits include The Man from U.N.C.L.E., Ben Casey, Dr. Kildare, Perry Mason, Mike Hammer, The Further Adventures of Ellery Queen, and Hallmark Hall of Fame.

 Personal life

 Ward married actor Jack Cassidy on June 28, 1948: the couple had met in 1945 while appearing in the Broadway musical The Firebrand of Florence.
 Ward and Cassidy had one son, David Bruce Cassidy, born on April 12, 1950.
 The family resided in Ward's native West Orange.
 The marriage of Jack Cassidy and Evelyn Ward ended in a Mexican divorce in July 1956.

 In August 1956, Cassidy married actress Shirley Jones, with whom he had been romantically involved since the previous summer.
 According to Jones, Cassidy and Ward had been separated twice and then got back together prior to her meeting Cassidy, and their marriage had remained rocky.

-After her divorce from Cassidy, Ward and the couple's son resided with Ward's parents in West Orange until 1961, when Ward married film director Elliot Silverstein.
+After her divorce from Cassidy, Ward and David resided with Ward's parents in West Orange until 1961, when Ward married film director Elliot Silverstein.

 Ward had known Silverstein for several years, as she had acted in Boston-area stage productions directed by Silverstein in 1955 and 1957.
 Ward and Silverstein divorced in 1968.
+Later, Ward married Al Williams, who died in 2005.

 Ward is sometimes mistaken as the onetime wife of film director Norman Z. McLeod.
 However, McLeod's wife, also named Evelyn Ward, was born in Iowa between 1900 and 1902.
-Later, Ward married Al Williams, who died in 2005.